swan-cern/help/README.md

 &nbsp;

-If you have any doubt or suggestion, contact us through [swan-talk@cern.ch](mailto:swan-talk@cern.ch).
+If you have any doubt or suggestion, contact us through [up2u-admins@cern.ch](mailto:up2u-admins@cern.ch).
-<br>To get support, submit an issue in [Service Now](https://cern.service-now.com/service-portal/function.do?name=swan)
 <br>Have you found a bug in SWAN?
 Report it in [Jira](https://its.cern.ch/jira/browse/UCA).